 Temperature: Our recommendation is to choose a temperature and stick to it.
 La Marzocco machines will be set at 200 °F / 93 °C at the factory and this is the industry standard espresso brewing temperature.
 The temperature can be adjusted, if a particular recipe recommends it, but should usually stay between 195-205 °F / 90-93 °C.

 Pressure: La Marzocco machines will be set to brew espresso at 9 bars of pressure at the factory.
-To learn more about pressure check out our blog Pre-Brew, Pre-Infusion, and Pressure Manipulation Explained
+To learn more about pressure check out our blog Pre-Brew, Pre-Infusion, and Pressure Manipulation Explained.

-using the espresso recipe
+using the using espresso brew ratios recipe

 How do we make awesome coffee every time?
 We created a recipe card to help home baristas get started.
 The recipe has three steps in this order of importance: